 - Professional judgement: using professional judgement, have we considered what has been done, how well has it been done, and what happened as a result?
 How do we know and what evidence do we have?

-- Priorities: have we considered current educational priorities and our school's system-negotiated targets?
+- Priorities: have we considered current educational priorities?

 - Research: what does reliable and relevant research tell us about effective strategies for school improvement that are relevant to our current context?